CoopHive/coophive-v1-deprecated/README.md

  * a compiled binary of bacalhau `v1.0.3`
    * see the development instructions for how to get this onto the machine
    * it must live on the VM at the `/usr/bin/bacalhau` path
- * a compiled binary of the generic-dcn
+ * a compiled binary of the coophive
    * this can be compiled locally or in CI
-   * it must live on the VM at the `/usr/bin/generic-dcn` path
+   * it must live on the VM at the `/usr/bin/coophive` path
  * docker running on the vm that will serve the faucet and saas platform
    * the faucet and saas will require a public http(s) endpoint
    * it is recommended that you use a reverse proxy to terminate TLS and forward to these services